trevorcampbell/subsampledposteriordb/README.md

 You can use these posteriors from any interface to Stan + PosteriorDB.
 For example, from Julia, first make sure there is a directory named `stan/` in the working directory to hold compiled models.
-Then to work with the full-data `dogs-dogs` posterior one could run
+Then to work with the subsampled `dogs-dogs` posterior one could run
 ```
 using StanLogDensityProblems, PosteriorDB, LogDensityProblems